-See Deployment Area.
+See Deployment Area [page 76].

-Automation Deployment Task
+Task

-A type of deployment task that integrates with release automation to automate installation and configuration tasks through the release automation software (such as Serena Release Automation) as part of the deployment process.
+Automation A type of deployment task that integrates with release automation to automate Deployment installation and configuration tasks through the release automation software (such as Serena Release Automation) as part of the deployment process.